Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Conclusions

 We find it surprising that the seemingly trivial problem of random sampling requires such a diverse set of algorithmic techniques.
 Moreover, the features of modern computer architectures entail that no single approach is universally best.
 When $n$ is very small, Algorithm~H is both simple and efficient, but for larger $n$ it becomes cache-inefficient.
 This problem can be overcome by using it for the base case of Algorithm~R. A slight generalization of Algorithm~R allows for parallelization (Algorithm~P).
 Since this requires no or almost no communication, it is suitable for many parallel models of computation, such as shared memory, distributed memory, or cloud computing.
 Only some details like load balancing and adaptation to nonuniform data distribution require communication.

-On the other hand, we see no reason for using Algorithm~S anymore.
-Algorithm~S is fast (only) if $N/n$ is a small constant, but we doubt that it can ever outperform Algorithm~R, which needs at most half the number of uniform deviates.
+On the other hand, we see no reason to continue using Algorithm~S. It is fast (only) if~$N/n$ is a small constant, but we doubt that it can ever outperform Algorithm~R, which needs at most half the number of uniform deviates.
 In particular, for small $N/n$ we could use a variant of Algorithm~H for the base case that uses the key directly to index the table of sampled elements.
 This avoids the need for handling collisions between samples.

 The main point in favor of Algorithm~D is that it generates the samples in sorted order and works in an online fashion, i.e., the expected time between generating samples is constant.
 With the iterative version of Algorithm~R described in Section~\ref{ss:sorted} we can achieve the same effect, but with a more flexible trade-off between maximum latency between samples and the average cost per sample.
 From that perspective, our divide-and-conquer technique is a generalization of Algorithm~D that allows faster processing and parallelization.
 Actual real time guarantees of deterministic constant time between subsequent samples seem to be an open problem and neither Algorithm~R nor~D can offer such guarantees.